Chopo Volcano

-Chopo Volcano, today a quarry, was an inactive volcano, also known as either Anunciación, Coronación, Asunción mountain.
-It is located in Cañas canton of Guanacaste, 6 km north off the Cañas city.
+Chopo Volcano, today a quarry, was an inactive volcano, also known as Anunciación, Coronación and Asunción mountain.
+It is located in Cañas canton of Guanacaste, 6 km north of the Cañas city.

-Toponymy

 It is named after the nickname of the previous owner of the land where the volcano is located.

-Physical aspects

-The area is of around 1 km2 and the cone was made of pyroclastic lava flows, its rocks are basaltic olivines.
+The area is of around 1 km2 and the cone is made of pyroclastic lava flows; its rocks are basaltic olivines.

-Social and economic activity

 Today the volcano is a quarry for road raw material.
-Cattle farming is practiced in the surrounding areas.
+Cattle are raised in the surrounding areas.